ReactiveX/RxSwift/README.md

 ```

 * **RxSwift**: The core of RxSwift, providing the Rx standard as (mostly) defined by [ReactiveX](https://reactivex.io).
 It has no other dependencies.
-* **RxCocoa**: Provides Cocoa-specific capabilities for general iOS/macOS/watchOS & tvOS app development, such as Binders, Traits, and much more.
+* **RxCocoa**: Provides Cocoa-specific capabilities for general iOS/macOS/watchOS & tvOS app development, such as Shared Sequences, Traits, and much more.
 It depends on both `RxSwift` and `RxRelay`.
 * **RxRelay**: Provides `PublishRelay` and `BehaviorRelay`, two [simple wrappers around Subjects](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Subjects.md#relays).
 It depends on `RxSwift`.
 * **RxTest** and **RxBlocking**: Provides testing capabilities for Rx-based systems.
 It depends on `RxSwift`.